How to Get a Loan When You Have Bad Credit

 The lower your credit score, the more limited your options are for a favorable loan.
 A poor credit score may lead to a higher interest rate, higher fees, or a low loan amount—or you might not qualify for a loan at all.
 Traditional banks and credit unions use your credit score as one component to calculate your loan terms.

 However, these institutions typically don’t provide small personal loans ($3,000 and under).
-You’re probably going to be limited to payday loans, or an online platform such as Upstart, Best Egg, or Avant.
+You’re probably going to be limited to payday loans or an online lender.

 Because some online lenders specialize in serving borrowers with poor credit, a low credit score may not be a barrier.
 These alternative lenders may weigh evidence of satisfactory income more heavily than credit score.
 However, you won’t have access to low interest rates with a low credit score – those are reserved for consumers with stellar scores.